 Blank-cheque preferred shares give the board of directors broad discretion to determine the number, dividend, conversion, and other rights of preferred shares.
-[The fund] opposes the issuance of blank-cheque preferred shares because they give directors complete discretion over the size and conditions of the issuance and because they can be
+[The fund] opposes the issuance of blank-cheque preferred shares because they give directors complete discretion over the size and conditions of the issuance and because they can be used to thwart a takeover bid without presenting the bid to shareholders.

-[The fund] will vote against the authorization of blankcheque preferred shares.
+• [The fund] will vote against the authorization of blank-cheque preferred shares.